Fortnite: Battle Royale (Windows, Mac OS X)

 A hearty amount of placeholder graphics.

-Unused items that you were supposed to find in a match, like guns or shield potions.
+Unused items that you were supposed to find in a match.

-During Season 4, an unfinished item called the Storm Tracker was mistakenly added to the game.
+During Chapter 1 Season 4, an unfinished item called the Storm Tracker was mistakenly added to the game.
 The item would show where the next storm circle was.
-The icon was the same backpack icon from Save The World and the model was the Rose Team Leader Back Bling - very likely to be a placeholder.
+The icon was the same backpack icon from Save The World and the model was the Rose Team Leader Back Bling (most likely a placeholder).
+The item was repurposed as a sniper in Chapter 1 Season 9 and a purchasable intel from NPCs during Chapter 2 Season 5

 Around the time the Jetpack was added, a model was leaked.
 It appeared to be a semi-futuristic medical backpack.
 Unlike the Storm Tracker, no coding or usability was found.
 The concept might have been reused for the Bandage Bazooka in Chapter 2.